RobertYip/TradingSimulator/README.md

 ## Play as a stock trader and earn money!

 As a student stock trader, you begin the game with $100.
-Your goal is to reach **$1,000** in the shortest time possible.
+Your goal is to reach **$1,000** in cash in the shortest time possible.

 ## User Stories